BeautifulTrouble/solutions.thischangeseverything.org/_values/displaces-extractive-industry.md

 ---
 id: a16E0000002QA2j
 title: Displaces extractive industry
-short_write_up: "We put our hearts into our work so that our lives and communities are made stronger and more beautiful.
+short_write_up: "<p>We put our hearts into our work so that our lives and communities are made stronger and more beautiful.
 The current economic paradigm, however, runs on extraction.
 A coal company will strip mine an Appalachian hillside, and once they’ve taken all that’s valuable, leave behind an ugly, toxic scar.
 In a similar way, they also extract value out of the workers they employ.
 This kind of systematic extraction — of labor and carbon — is at the root of our twin crises of economic injustice and climate chaos.
-To survive as a species, and make our work lives more meaningful, we need to resist extraction, reduce consumption and build alternative institutions powered by renewable resources and freely associated labor."
+To survive as a species, and make our work lives more meaningful, we need to resist extraction, reduce consumption and build alternative institutions powered by renewable resources and freely associated labor.</p>"
 where: ""
 when: ""
 who: ""